SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

    This format is used by many other GPT service providers as well.
 Every LLM, that *understands* this type of function description, will be able to trigger conversation actions, when used as a conversation booster.
 The editor for the conversation actions shown above is for the most part a graphical user interface for this type of function definitions.
 But it also let you define how to react to a *function call* by the LLM (see next item).

+   Additionally to all the information required by the LLM function definition you can specify whether the corresponding action will be available during the learning phase of the Assistant and whether the Assistant will acknowledge your request like it is done with the builtin voice command.
+This should be enabled for all conversation actions you want to trigger by a corresponding question or command and should be disabled for all functions you expect the LLM to call automatically whenever needed.

    Note: The description of a function and each of their parameters is very important, since these are used by the LLM to *understand* when and how to invoke the function.
 It may require several iterations and different formulations until the LLM reacts as desired.

 2. When the LLM decides to call such a function, it returns a special response which indicates the function(s) to be called together with values for at least all required parameters.
 You can now decide what to do, when the logical function is called by the LLM.
 Five different types of actions are available: